albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 **Build docker image and analyse layers with _dive_**

-- Build a docker image
+- Build a Docker image
-- Discuss layers and see docker takes advantage of caching
+- Discuss layers and see Docker takes advantage of caching
-- Analyse the docker image, using `dive`
+- Analyse the Docker image, using _dive_

 [//]: # (Demo 3)